oleg-ai-dev/emg_heb_site/memory-bank/progress.md

     *   Route added (`src/App.tsx`).
 *   **Footer:**
     *   Refactored into reusable `src/components/Footer.tsx` component.
-    *   Updated layout to display links vertically.
+    *   Updated layout to remove logo section and center links/copyright text as per user image.
-    *   Adjusted text alignment to `text-right` for RTL.
     *   Updated links (Accessibility, About Us, Terms).
     *   Replaced duplicated footer code in all page components with `<Footer />`.
     *   Updated background color from `bg-gray-900` to `bg-medblue-dark` for consistency with header and project palette.

 ## 2. What's Left to Build / In Progress
-*   **Contact Form Submission:** Backend logic/integration for the contact form is assumed but not confirmed (requires checking `ContactForm.tsx` and potential backend/API).
+*   **Contact Form Submission:** Implemented webhook submission logic in `ContactForm.tsx`.
+Form data (name, phone, email, details) is sent via POST request as JSON to the specified Make.com webhook URL.
+Includes loading state, success/error toast notifications, and form reset on success.
 *   **Blog Content Management:** Currently hardcoded.
 Future enhancement might involve a CMS or API integration for easier content updates.
 *   **Footer Links:** Placeholder links for "מדיניות פרטיות" and "צור קשר" still point to `#`.
 These need actual pages or updated links.
 *   **Testing:** No automated tests (unit, integration, e2e) are apparent in the file structure.